 Don’t walk near bushy vegetation, particularly at dusk and dawn, and avoid walking near abandoned or neglected properties.

 Carry a flashlight, air horn, or bear or pepper spray when walking.
 If caught unprepared, shout and throw small objects.

 Report sightings to local animal control, especially if the animal isn’t easily intimidated by loud noise or bright light or if you see the animal during daylight hours.

-To ensure they do not become permanent neighbors:
+To ensure that wild animals do not become your permanent neighbors: